Back to all posts

 Leveraging the BYOR Approach for Initial Access Chain Creation

-4. Exploitation Strategy
+4. Exploitation strategy.

 • Dive deep into the existing functionality and code of the file.

 • The objective is to pinpoint a piece of code that calls another file or executable.
-This allows us to manipulate the execution.
+This allows us to manipulate execution.

-5. Diving into the Chosen File
+5. Diving into the chosen file.

 • Our chosen file contains this specific line of code: call 'ps2pdf' '-dCompatibilityLevel=1.3' params.
-Here, the file calls 'ps2pdf' situated in the same directory.
+Here, the file calls ps2pdf situated in the same directory.
 However, no file extension is specified in this function. ps2pdf open"

-6. Taking Advantage of the Flaw
+6. Taking advantage of the flaw.

 • This is where we put on our hacker hat.
 Given the file's code flaw, it's ripe for a BYOR attack.

 • What happens next is fascinating.
 By manipulating the code, we can sideload a .exe file.
-This means, irrespective of SmartScreen filters or other security protocols, we can run a js, vbs, jse, wsf, vbe, exe, bat, com, or even a py file (provided Python is installed).
+This means, regardless of SmartScreen filters or other security protocols, we can run a js, vbs, jse, wsf, vbe, exe, bat, com, or even a py file (provided Python is installed).

-• For this example, we containerized the payloads which creates a .zip out of the package.
+• For this example, we containerized the payloads, which creates a .zip out of the package.

 • As demonstrated in the POC, sideloading another unsigned EXE file bypasses any SmartScreen prompt.